-I came to this work because I watched too many women, especially Black women, carry too much for too long without a place to put any of it down.
+I came to this work because I watched too many women carry too much for too long without a place to put any of it down.
 The world tells women to be strong, to be everything, to keep moving.
 It rarely tells them where to rest.

 I have been a social worker since 2006 and a licensed clinician since 2009.
 My doctoral work, my published research, and my classrooms at North Carolina Central University have all circled the same questions: how does pain settle in the body, how do cultural expectations bend a woman's sense of herself, and what does real healing look like when it includes the whole person.

-Outside of practice, I am a wife and the mother of three sons.
-I write a Substack about wellness and Black women's wellbeing.
+Outside of practice, I am a wife and the mother of three sons, and most of my real life happens around our family table.
+I write a Substack about women's wellness and wellbeing because I believe the conversations Black women and women in general need to have should not stay behind closed doors.
+I read more nonfiction than I should.
+I am protective of my time.
 I believe in clinical rigor, plain language, and the quiet power of being seen by someone who is paying full attention.

 Whatever you are carrying, you do not have to carry it alone here.

 Race, gender, faith, family history, and class shape the way pain is experienced and the way healing unfolds.
-I center the lived realities of women, with particular attention to Black women navigating racial trauma, misogynoir, and the demands of strength others have placed on them.
+I center the lived realities of women navigating racial stress, cultural expectations, and the demands of strength others have placed on them.
 Sessions hold space for the parts of your life that other therapists may have asked you to set aside.

 I build care on Acceptance and Commitment Therapy, Narrative Therapy, Somatic practices, and Mindfulness-Based interventions.
 These are peer-reviewed, tested approaches with decades of research behind them.
 My own published work on ACT informs how I use these tools in session.